jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 test_assertion_error_w_equality
 *********************************************************************************

-I can also test if two things are equal
+I can also test if 2 things are equal

 red: make it fail
 #################################################################################